BoLS logo Today's Tabletop & RPG News

 Army of Infamy Two – Nuln

 The second Army of Infamy is the City-State of Nuln army.
-This is one that, sort of, focuses on the Empire’s other strong point, warmachines.
+This is one that focuses on the Empire’s other strong point, warmachines.
 This one is another that just misses the mark for me.
 It lets your swap out being able to take LVL 4s, all the good close combat characters and units and forces you to take bad infantry, in exchange you get slightly more artillery and very slightly better artillery.

 Advertisement